 - Payment of survey, transfer taxes and recording fees

 - Payment of inspections

 If you do offer the buyer special terms, the key is to get it in writing within the purchase agreement.
 These terms should then be clearly understood by both you and the buyer so that you’re on the same page and the negotiations move forward.

 Have You Found The Right Buyer?
 If So, Make The Deal Happen

 Depending on your situation, you might want to make a few compromises to seal the deal.
 You just never know when the next serious or “workable” offer will come along – or what it will cost you to wait for it.

 That said, here are a few principles of successful negotiation to consider if you’re committed to completing your sale:

-Meet halfway.
-At the end of the day, if there are disagreements about relative small expenses, split the difference and smile.
+- Meet halfway.
+At the end of the day, if there are disagreements about relatively small expenses, split the difference and smile.